Feb 27, 2025

 UK Crypto Travel Rule

-The UK recently has adopted the Travel Rule requirement to its regulation of crypto asset service providers.
-The Travel Rule requires crypto companies to obtain information from the sender and receiver of crypto assets and share it with counterparty crypto asset service providers.
-The requirement comes into force on September 1, 2023.
+Like many other jurisdictions around the world, the UK has adopted the Travel Rule requirement in its regulation of crypto asset service providers.
+The Travel Rule requires crypto companies to obtain information from the originator and beneficiary of crypto assets and share it with counterparty crypto asset service providers.

 The Money Laundering and Terrorist Financing (Amendment) (No. 2) Regulation 2022 is the key law explaining the specifics of the Travel Rule in the UK.
 There is no information regarding the de minimis threshold, which means that certain information should be transferred regardless of the transaction amount.